AdaGold/standalone-exercises/Exception-Handling.md

       end
     rescue
       flash[:notice] = "The task was unable to be saved."
-      Rails.logger.error "The task #{@task} was unable to be saved with error e.message." end
+      Rails.logger.error "The task #{@task} was unable to be saved with an error." end

     redirect_to tasks_new_path